 A Brazilian Butt Lift consists of two plastic surgery operations.
 First, you and Dr. Rod will agree on a problem area on your body on which to perform liposuction to harvest your body’s own fat.
 Don’t worry if you are fit and trim and are happy with your physique.
-Very little fat is needed for the fat transfer to buttocks, and most Phoenix area residents have enough fat somewhere on their bodies to have liposuction performed, whether that be the belly, hips, thighs, or chin.
+Very little fat is needed for the fat transfer to buttocks, and most patients have enough fat somewhere on their bodies to have liposuction performed, whether that be the belly, hips, thighs, or chin.

 After Dr. Rod has performed liposuction, his surgical team will then process and filter the fat.
 Once that’s done, Dr. Rod will strategically inject the fat into your gluteal muscles to create your desired shape.

-iS A bRAZILIAN BUTT LIFT RIGHT FOR YOU?
+IS A BRAZILIAN BUTT LIFT RIGHT FOR YOU?

 Buttock augmentation, or a butt lift, is a very personal procedure and you should do it for yourself, not for someone else.
 You may be a good candidate to receive a buttock augmentation if you are: